dvicklund/ebay-oauth-php-client/README.md

 ### Refresh Token

 This grant type can be performed by simply using ```$ebayAuthToken->getAccessToken($environment, $refreshToken, $scopes)```.
-Usually access tokens are short lived and if the access token is expired, the caller can use the refresh token to generate a new access token.
-Read more about it at [Using a refresh token to update a user access token](https://developer.ebay.com/api-docs/static/oauth-auth-code-grant-request.html)
+Usually, access tokens are short lived.
+If the access token is expired, the caller can use the refresh token to generate a new access token.
+Read more about [using a refresh token to update a user access token](https://developer.ebay.com/api-docs/static/oauth-auth-code-grant-request.html)

 ## Questions/problems?
-you've found an bug/issue, please file it on [GitHub](https://github.com/dvicklund/ebay-oauth-php-client/issues).
+If you have found a bug/issue, please file it on [GitHub](https://github.com/dvicklund/ebay-oauth-php-client/issues).

 ## References